jphaugla/awsDB2ToAuroraPostgres/README.md

 ## Overview

-Use CloudFormation template from [Data Migration Immersion Day](https://dms-immersionday.workshop.aws/en).
-  Add an IBM DB2 instance and demo using SCT/DMS to convert DB2 sample database to Aurora PostgreSQL.
+Initially used a CloudFormation template from [Data Migration Immersion Day](https://dms-immersionday.workshop.aws/en).
+This template has been modified to include an IBM DB2 instance with DMS components.
+This readme documents using SCT/DMS to convert DB2 sample database to Aurora PostgreSQL.

 ## AWS Services Used